ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 - If no field error, validate on `blur`
 - If field error exists, validate on `input`

-But you can also use the `oninput` or `onblur` setting to always validate on one of these events instead, or `submit-only` to only validate on submit.
+But you can instead use the `oninput` or `onblur` setting to always validate on one of these respective events, or `submit-only` to validate only on submit.

 > If you're using a Zod schema in the [validators](/concepts/client-validation#validators) option, be aware that the whole schema will be validated, not just the validator for the modified field.<br><br>This is because errors can be added to any field in the schema during validation, so the whole schema must be validated to know the final result.